 Life moves at the wrong speed.
 If you're becoming a human sloth who spends days in bed, it makes sense that depression is likely a factor.
 But did you know that hyper agitation (when you just can't relax your body and mind) and restlessness are also symptoms of depression?
 Other people might notice you’re more fidgety, doing things like pacing across the room or picking at your skin.
 Doctors call this psychomotor retardation or agitation.

-Feelings of worthlessness or guilt (even if you've done nothing wrong).
+Feelings of worthlessness (even if you've done nothing wrong).
 Everyone messes up and everyone feels self-doubt, but every person has value.
 If the running commentary in your head is saying things like, "I can't do anything right" or "It's all my fault" and "Nobody loves me and they never will," it’s likely due to depression.

 You can't concentrate on anything.
 And if anyone asks you to pick a restaurant, they might starve to death while waiting for you to make a choice.
 People with MDD and PDD often struggle to think clearly, which makes focusing on a task and making decisions—even simple ones—difficult.